-Peritoneal effusion, widely known as ascites, refers to an excess collection of fluid in the peritoneal lining of the abdominal cavity.
+Peritoneal effusion, widely known as ascites, refers to an excess collection of fluid in the abdominal cavity.
 Peritoneal mesothelioma is a rare cause of the condition.
 Several treatments are available to effectively control fluid buildup and the associated symptoms.

 Normally, a little fluid exists as a lubricant between the two layers of the peritoneal lining.
 Interestingly, men have very little intraperitoneal fluid while women may have up to 20 mL of fluid, depending upon the phase of their menstrual cycle.